 At 200 mph, class begins

-IndyCar debuts hybrid power unit
+IndyCar ignites a new era with hybrid power unit

 Chevy worked with IndyCar and other manufacturers to create a hybrid powertrain that provides an adrenaline-pumping 60 horsepower boost.
 There are two options that drivers have for regenerating energy: automatic via braking or throttle position, and manual via selected steering wheel paddles or buttons.